ericmaicon/ericmaicon/source/_posts/Installing-Nginx-PHP-and-PHP-FPM-from-source.md

 make && make install
 ```

-### Instantclient - Oracle
+### Instant Client - Oracle

 If you want to work with Oracle + PHP, you need to install the instant client for Oracle.
 There isn't a good way to download it by wget.
 To do so, you need to enter in the oracle site, accept the license, and download it.

 1. Open the [Oracle Download Page](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html)
-2. Choose the right version of your instant client (It is very important to choose the same architecture of your OS, otherwise you will have error when the PHP starts to comunicate with it):
+2. Choose the right version of your instant client (It is very important to choose the same architecture of your OS, otherwise you will have error when the PHP starts to communicate with it):

 ![Instant Client](/images/Installing-Nginx-and-PHP-from-source.png)